brent-hartwig/rsuite-container-template-plugin/README.md

 The new container name should be specified by a parameter named "containerName".

 ### Container Layered Metadata

+#### Dynamic Values and Optional Validation
 Layered metadata values may be specified by parameters whose names begin with "lmd".
 That prefix is stripped off before the metadata is set.
 For instance, a parameter named "lmdMyName" with a value of "My Value" instructs the wizard to set the "MyName" layered metadata to "My Value" on the new container.

 At this time, this metadata is only applied to the main container created by the plugin, as opposed to any other object created by the wizard.

 It's possible to validate some parameter values.
 Our plan is to make the validation logic configurable.
 We're not there yet.
 There's one hard-coded test against "lmdJobCode".
 There's also a second yet generic test.
 If the parameter being tested is accompanied by a second with the same name plus "-Verify", the wizard will throw an exception if the two values do not match.
 This is a way to ask the user to enter a value twice, and only proceed if the values match.
 For the verification arguments, do not include the "lmd" parameter name prefix.
 For example, to add a verified piece of layered metadata named "JobCode", configure a form (wizard page) to include parameters named "lmdJobCode" and "JobCode-Verify".

+#### Static Values
+As discussed above, the primary container contents configuration may include metadata configuration.
+This is a way for the container wizard configuration file to instruct the wizard to add static name-value pairs of layered metadata to the primary container.
+The same configuration (metadata-conf) is supported within non-primary container configuration nodes too (container-conf).

 ### Managed Objects
 The wizard also looks for parameters named "templateId".
 For each one it finds, the wizard keeps track of the page it was specified on, the template ID, and the value of the "title" parameter (optional).
 Later this information is used to create new managed objects.
 A future version of this wizard may also be able to use this information to support "back" and confirmation features.